maswindo/GenAIAssistant/README.md

       `source venv/bin/activate`

-4. Once the virtual environment is activated please run this in the terminal command line of the project
+5. Once the virtual environment is activated go to the directory folder of the repository on your system.

+   `cd YOURFILEPATH` for Windows

+6. Afterwards, use pip to install all the requirements for the project.
    `pip install -r requirements.txt`

-5. Finally run the command below to start the project:
+7. Run the application by using the command below to start the project in your terminal:

    `streamlit run Login.py`